jetify-com/devbox/docs/app/docs/jetify_cloud/deploys/setup.md

 ## Choosing an Instance Size

 Jetify will default your deployment to the smallest instance size (0.1 CPU + 512MB RAM).
-To choose a differente size:
+To choose a different size:

 1. Navigate to the **Settings** tab of your project
 2. Scroll down to **Deployments**